- Ocean Endeavour

 Re-crossing the Drake, Antarctica fades away and you’ll take with you a collection of memories to last a lifetime.
 Excited conversations with your new-found friends will make the time passing the Drake Passage fly by.
 Your Expedition Team will continue their series of lectures, perhaps concluding with a slideshow of some of the great landing sites and wildlife you’ve visited over the course of your voyage.

-Disembark after breakfast and transfer to the airport for your charter flight back to Buenos Aires.
+Disembark after breakfast and enjoy a short park tour of Tierra del Fuego.
+Transfer to the airport for your charter flight back to Buenos Aires.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.